NethServer/ns8-core/docs/modules/certification.md

 Community certification process for the application.

 After approval, at any time, the application can be removed from NethForge by the NethForge repository maintainers.
+For example, this can happen if the current version is no longer maintained but has significant security issues, or if its behavior is deemed malicious.

 Here follow some tips that may help to quickly complete the certification process.